How to Find the Right Pet

 Maybe you have your heart set on a golden retriever — that shiny, glossy coat, goofy grin and playful personality.
 Or maybe you are looking for a calico cat with an attitude as unique as her abstract coat.
-You’ve done the background research and know this type of pet will suit your lifestyle and family (if you haven't made up your mind yet, click here to take a quiz to find your perfect breed here or here .)
+You’ve done the background research and know this type of pet will suit your lifestyle and family (if no click here to find out about breeds and dispositionshere.
 But now what?
 How do you find that perfect pet?

 The following tips can help you find a healthy pet from a breeder (and understand the warning signs of puppy mills) or make a love connection at a shelter.